Separated shoulder: Type IV

 This is a type III injury with avulsion of the coracoclavicular ligament from the clavicle, with the distal clavicle displaced posteriorly into or through the trapezius and may tent the posterior skin.
 A displaced clavicle is easily seen on a radiograph.
 It is important to evaluate the sternoclavicular joint also, because there can be an anterior dislocation of the sternoclavicular joint and posterior dislocation of the AC joint.
 This injury is generally acknowledged to require surgery.

 Type V

 This is a more severe form of a type III injury, with the trapezial and deltoid fascia stripped off of the acromion as well as the clavicle.
 This is type III but with exaggeration of the vertical displacement of the clavicle from the scapula.
-Distinguishing between Type III and Type V separations based on radiographs is difficult and often unreliable between surgeons.
-Type V is manifested by a 2- to 3-fold increase in the coracoclavicular distance.
-The shoulder manifests as a severe droop, secondary to downward displacement of the scapula and humerus due to loss of the clavicular strut.
+There is a 2- to 3-fold increase in the coracoclavicular distance, causing such a severe displacement that the clavicle almost pierces the skin.
+The humerus and scapula drop without having the clavicular strut to lift them, which manifests as a severely drooping shoulder.
 This injury generally requires surgery.
+Distinguishing between Type III and Type V separations on imaging can be unreliable.